 - The Casanova: Ian.
 He gets around with pretty much all the girls, and eventually Jeremy.
 He is also a classic example of Even the Guys Want Him.

-- Cloudcuckoolander: Marjorie, and Jeremy at times.
+- Cloudcuckoolander: Marjorie, Eric, and sometimes Jeremy.

 - Cloudcuckoolander's Minder: Pascal usually ends up being this for Marjorie, although the job also often falls upon Nadia.